 Use sugar to half-rim a coupe glass and set aside.

-Add all ingredients into a shaker without ice and dry-shake vigorously (at least 10 seconds).
+Add the tea-infused gin, lemon juice, simple syrup and egg white to a shaker without ice and dry-shake vigorously (at least 10 seconds).

 Add ice and shake again until well-chilled.